-Sometimes it is not easy to recognize the deficiency symptoms of particular trace element in the plant and in such cases a general application of Manutec soluble Trace Elements mix will provide a balanced quantity of all of the Trace Elements necessary to support healthy plant growth.
+Sometimes it is not easy to recognize the deficiency symptoms of particular trace elements in the plant and in such cases, a general application of Manutec soluble Trace Elements mix will provide a balanced quantity of all of the Trace Elements necessary to support healthy plant growth.
 This is particularly important in potted plants, sandy soils, organic and alkaline soils where often many of the elements will be deficient.
 All soluble Trace Element applications are best applied by either applying dissolved solution to the soil/potting mix around the plants or by foliar spray.
 For most foliar sprays, as a thumb rule use the dilution rate of 1 gram per litre which is a safe dilution.
-However keep in mind that foliar application only provides quick relief to plants and do not provide a long term solution, after some time, plants again look for nutrients from soil, so it is also important to keep the soil source fertile and supplemented.
+However keep in mind that foliar application only provides quick relief to plants and do not provide a long term solution, after some time, plants again look for nutrients from the soil, so it is also important to keep the soil source fertile and supplemented.

 Deficiencies and remedies

-Symptoms : generally necrotic leaf margins and curling of young leaves, death of terminal buds and root tips.
+Symptoms: generally necrotic leaf margins and curling of young leaves, death of terminal buds and root tips.

-Crop-specific symptoms include : In tomatoes and HPeppers H (Capsicums) : ‘Blossom end rot’ – Symptoms start as sunken, dry decaying areas at the blossom end of the fruit, furthest away from the stem, not all fruit on a truss is necessarily affected.
+Crop-specific symptoms include: In tomatoes and HPeppers H (Capsicums): ‘Blossom-end rot’ – Symptoms start as sunken, dry decaying areas at the blossom end of the fruit, furthest away from the stem, not all fruit on a truss is necessarily affected.
 Sometimes in addition to calcium rapid growth from high-nitrogen fertilizers and irregular watering (over or under) may also cause blossom end rot.

 - In Carrot – develop Cavity spots – oval spots develop into craters which may be invaded by other diseases.